kyma-project/examples/incluster_eventing/README.md

 ## Deploy
 ### Deploy via Kyma CLI

-Use your favourite IDE to change the logic in handler.js files.
+Use your favorite IDE to change the logic in the handler.js files.
 Run and test changes locally using Kyma CLI.
 You can deploy to a test kyma runtime using Kyma CLI